xvvvyz/tilde/README.md

 g: twitter     # searches GitHub for Twitter
-r: cats        # searches Reddit for cats f              # takes you to facebook.com cade           # searches google for me
+r: cats        # searches Reddit for cats f              # takes you to facebook.com cats           # searches google for cats
 ```

 You get the idea...